dirceu-jr/anga/README.md

 # Status

 The prototypes are sending CO, NO2 and BME688 readings/data to ThingSpeak over a cellular network (NB-IoT).

-PM2.5, CO, NO2, VOC and BME688 sensors are in hand.

 This is the prototype with NO2, PM2.5 and CO sensors installed: